majorosgereby/TerraOraculi/README.md

 A complete terraform solution to overview the deployment of an application from pushing a docker image to ECR, provisioning the cluster in EKS and deploying the application with kubernetes.

+## Costs notice

+**Running an EKS cluster costs around $0.10 per hour, and instances cost around the same, make sure to be prepared before running the script!
+Refer to [Amazon pricing](https://aws.amazon.com/eks/pricing/)!**

 ## Usage

 A `terraform.tfvars` needs to be created in the the deployment folder.
 The 3 neccesery variables are: `aws_region`, `ecr_repository_name` and `cluster_name`.